Access to HE Diploma: Science

 What you need to know before you enrol

 Your Access course will be very enjoyable, but also requires real dedication and commitment if you are going to succeed.
+Excellent attendance and punctuality is required from all students.
 Your course requires attendance around two and a half days a week and the course runs from the beginning of September to the end of June.
 We endeavour to prepare students for the demands of a University degree course in just nine short months.
 It is therefore essential that you think about how you are going to balance work, family and social life with your studies.
 Assessment of the Access to HE diploma is by coursework completed throughout the year.
-You will be expected to do regular reading and written work in addition to your attendance in classes.
+You will be expected to do regular reading and written work outside of class time in addition to your attendance in classes. , , Applicants for many degrees in the sciences, and all those in the health professions, will be required to attend a group or individual interview with the University.
+Applicants are expected to show a high degree of verbal and written communication skills.
+For those interested in health profession degrees work experience in a relevant health or care setting is normally an essential entry requirement (either through paid employment or voluntary work).,

 What you will need for your class